Annu-arch-blip/ai-study-assisstant/README.md

 - **Frontend:** React (Vite) + Tailwind CSS v4 + React Router
 - **Backend:** Node.js + Express
 - **Database:** MongoDB (Atlas)
-- **AI:** Google Gemini (`gemini-2.0-flash`) — free tier, hosted, with schema-enforced JSON output
+- **AI:** Groq (llama-3.3-70b-versatile) — free tier, hosted, extremely
+          fast Llama inference, with JSON-mode + multi-layer validation
 - **Auth:** JWT + bcrypt password hashing

 ## Why these choices (so you can explain this project confidently)

-**Why Gemini instead of Ollama?**
+**Why Groq instead of Ollama or a paid API?**
-Ollama runs locally on your machine — if the model hangs, runs out of RAM, or returns malformed text, your Node process can crash (this is what happened in your earlier Code Review Tool project).
-Gemini is hosted, has a genuinely free API tier, and supports `responseSchema` — meaning the API itself forces the AI to return correctly-shaped JSON instead of you hoping the model behaves.
-That single feature solves the PRD's "AI output is valid JSON" requirement at the source.
+Ollama runs locally on your own machine — great for development, but it can't run on a free hosting tier (no free service gives enough RAM/CPU for a multi-billion parameter model).
+Groq runs the same family of open models (Llama 3.x) on custom inference hardware that's dramatically faster than local Ollama, with a genuinely free API tier — no credit card required.
+It also supports JSON-mode (response_format: { type: "json_object" }),
+which guarantees syntactically valid JSON back from the model — solving the "AI output must be valid JSON" requirement at the API level.

 **Why "RAG-lite" instead of a real vector database?**
 A vector DB (Pinecone, Atlas Vector Search) is built for retrieving relevant